Game4Move78/vaultio/README.md

 This installs the CLI from the official NPM package [`@bitwarden/cli`](https://www.npmjs.com/package/@bitwarden/cli).

-### Option 2: Unofficial Fork with Socket Support
+### Option 2: Official Bitwarden with socket support

-I made a [pull request](https://github.com/bitwarden/vaults/pull/14262) that introduces support for Unix sockets and other socket types in `bw serve`.
+[This commit](https://github.com/bitwarden/vaults/pull/14262) introduces support for Unix sockets and other socket types in `bw serve`.
 This allows communication without traversing the network stack, improving security.
+It will be added to the NPM package in a later release.

 To enable this:
-- **Manually build** from the fork: [Game4Move78/vaults#vaultio](https://github.com/Game4Move78/vaults/tree/feat/vaultio) and copy the binary to:
+- **Manually build** from main branch: [bitwarden/clients#main](https://github.com/bitwarden/clients) and copy the binary to (or somewhere on your PATH):

 ```sh
 $HOME/.cache/vaultio/bin/bw